Should you go for a pre-made website template or a custom website? What is the best decision?

 I discovered after looking at my site on my phone that the mobile version wasn’t recognizing all my edits.
 I had a pretty good idea of where to look since I typically build websites.
 Fortunately, I was able to figure out where those settings were.
 If you asked the theme maker, I would assume based on their helpfulness to me, that they also would have guided you.
 But, since I didn’t ask, I don’t know.

-The colors.
 The theme came in pink, and if you know me I hate pink, so that was one of the first things I wanted to change.
 But I think they assume if you bought the theme you like pink.
 So, they don’t lay out how to swap it all out.
 Based on different things I know, I dug in.
 And, I figured out the 2 separate places that were calling colors and swapped them to my desired color palette.
 (Overall it seems most of the color changes I made were implemented.
 However, there are a couple of places I still haven’t figured out how to change the color.
 Since they aren’t pink I’m okay with that for now.)

 I also started off this already having some content created.
 Perhaps there will be some people who won’t which is why I’m calling it out.
 When I implemented the new theme I realized that they didn’t automagically resize images to fit a certain ratio, you had to create your images at that ratio, so mine felt a bit all over the place.